mistersaputra/popcat-auto-clicker/README.md

 # Popcat Auto Clicker
-Script for auto click on popcat's website by KaptenTekno
+Script for auto click on popcat's website by [KaptenTekno](https://kaptentekno.com/).
+Popcat has set a maximum limit of 800 clicks per 30 seconds (approximately 26 clicks per second) for each IP address.
+Exceeding this limit will result in your clicks not being counted, and you might face a 24-hour ban.

 ## How to Use the Popcat Hack Auto Click Script